Skip to content

 • Avoid dried parsley for 8 weeks and monitor symptoms.

-• Check labels for dried parsley in spice mixes or pre-made meals.
+• Check ingredient labels—dried parsley is common in spice blends, seasoning packets, and pre-made meals.

-• Retest after 8 weeks to reassess your sensitivity.
+• Retest after 8 weeks to reassess how your body responds.

-• Digestive Enzymes: Aid in breaking down plant-based compounds.
+• Digestive Enzymes: Assist in breaking down plant-based compounds that may be difficult to digest.

-🌟 Why Might I Have an Intolerance to Dried Parsley but Not Fresh Parsley or Other Herbs?
+🌟 Why Might I Have a Sensitivity to Dried Parsley but Not Fresh Parsley or Other Herbs?

-• Unique Proteins: Parsley proteins differ from those in other herbs like basil or thyme.
+• Unique proteins: Parsley proteins differ from those in herbs like basil, dill, thyme, or cilantro, making reactions herb-specific.

 🍽️ Popular Dishes with Dried Parsley